mmistakes/so-simple-theme/_mnprdocs/uber.md

 </div>

 #### Rim Light Color
 Controls the color of the rim light effect.
-The color is additively blended on top of the underlying shading.
+The color is additively blended on top of the underlaying shading.

 <figure class="pull-center">
  <video autoplay loop muted playsinline style="width:200px">